pateskinasy/pateskinasy.github.io/_posts/2021-09-01-software-development-writing-days-not-over.md

 featured: false
 ---

-Like many software developers, I code, code a lot, and time and again do not ship.
+Like many software developers, I code, code a lot, and time and again, do not ship.
 Reasons are the usual ones: I get tired of the project; realise I'll eventually not want to do marketing for it; work gets in the way; I lose trust that anyone will be interested in it; shiny object syndrome kicks in and I move to another project, etc.

 ## On Morse Wall